ACastMtz/Udacity-projects/CapstoneProject/README.md

 3. Acces the ML Studio
 4. Clone or download the notebooks and scripts from this repo and upload them to your working folder in the Studio
 5. Download the **LendingClub** dataset from Kaggle [here](https://www.kaggle.com/wordsforthewise/lending-club) and upload it to the Studio
 6. [OPTIONAL] Create a folder called "Data" and move the dataset there.
-The notebooks access the data from this folder, if there is no "Data" folder the code in |train.py| script will have to be changed to the path where the dataset is.
+The notebooks access the data from this folder, if there is no "Data" folder the code in |train.py| script will have to be changed to the path where the dataset is
 7. Create a compute instance to run the notebooks
-8. Open the notebooks and run the cells
+8. Open the jupyter notebooks (hyperparameters.ipynb and/or automl.ipynb) and run the cells

-You'll use the training and deployment workflow for Azure Machine Learning in a Python Jupyter Notebook.

-Prerequisites

-Create a workspace
-Clone the tutorials notebook to your folder in the workspace.
-Create a cloud-based compute instance.
-In your cloned tutorials/image-classification-mnist-data folder, open the img-classification-part1-training.ipynb notebook.

 Train a simple logistic regression model on a remote cluster.